neain/Roombound/README.md

 SW
 W
 NW
+UP
+DOWN
 NONE

 The eight directional values represent the cardinal and diagonal sides of a room.

+UP and DOWN will show (in some way not yet defined) that the room connects to a room on a different floor, either up a layer, or down a layer.

 `NONE` means that the connection exists but is not associated with a particular side.